Drake's Plate of Brass

-The so-called Drake's Plate of Brass is a forgery that purports to be the brass plaque that Francis Drake posted upon landing in Northern California in 1579.
+Drake's Plate of Brass is a forgery that purports to be the brass plaque that Francis Drake posted while anchored in Drake's Bay in Northern California in 1579.
 The hoax was successful for 40 years, despite early doubts.
 After the plate came to public attention in 1936, historians raised questions regarding the plate's wording, spelling, and manufacture.
-The hoax's perpetrators attempted to apprise the plate's finders as to its origins.
+The hoax's perpetrators, members of the fraternal organization E Clampus Vitus, attempted to apprise the plate's finders as to its origins.
 Many presumed the plate to be authentic after an early metallurgical study concluded it was genuine.
 In the late 1970s, scientists determined that the plate was a modern creation after it failed a battery of physical and chemical tests.
 Much of the mystery surrounding the plate continued until 2003, when historians advanced a theory about who created the plate and why, showing the plate to be a practical joke by local historians gone awry.
 The plate was acquired by and is often on display at the Bancroft Library of the University of California, Berkeley.